 While the structural components of the Wolf Warrior 11 were designed and made exclusively by Kaabo, the guts and brains of this electric scooter are straight from MiniMotors.
-The motors, controller, and EYE3 display are all borrowed from the Dualtron Thunder.
+The controller and EYE3 display are all borrowed from the Dualtron Thunder.
 This means this Hulk-like scooter has the power and credentials to back up its fierce looks.

-Wolf Warrior 11 Scorecard
+Kaabo Wolf Warrior 11 Review

 The dual electric motors, both manufactured by MiniMotors and used in the Dualtron Thunder, provide 2400 watts of continuous power and a combined peak power output of 5400 watts.

-Unless you’ve ridden seriously powerful scooters like the Dualtron Thunder or X, it’s hard to communicate the power of the Wolf Warrior 11.
+Unless you’ve ridden seriously powerful scooters like the Apollo Pro Ludicrous, it’s hard to communicate the power of the Wolf Warrior 11.

 In the maxed-out turbo + dual motor mode, the scooter pounces as soon as you touch the trigger throttle.

 When launching the scooter under max power, you will surf side-to-side as both tires spin — ripping up the tarmac — but provide enough momentary traction to propel you forward.